Nani10011001/Nani10011001/README.md

 > *"I don't just use AI — I engineer it."* 🔥

 Hey!
-I'm **Nani**, a **Fresher AI Engineer** from Hyderabad 🇮🇳, deeply passionate about building intelligent, real-world AI-powered products from the ground up.
+I'm **Nani**, a **Fresher AI Engineer** from Chittoor 🇮🇳, deeply passionate about building intelligent, real-world AI-powered products from the ground up.

 - 🤖 Obsessed with **AI Engineering**, LLMs, RAG & Agentic Systems
 - 🌐 Building end-to-end apps with the **MERN Stack + FastAPI**